Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_models.rst

 Feature Update View
 -------------------

-By design each feature includes an updates_pending attribute that is populated with true or false depending on if their are feature updates pending review in the system.
+By design each feature includes an updates_pending attribute that is populated with true or false depending on if there are feature updates pending review in the system.
 This field is populated by the system using the ``cabd.updates_pending`` view.
 This view should return a single column, cabd_id, for each feature that has a review pending in the database.

 .. _core-tables: